qvantel/kafka-explorer/README.md

 ![Build status](https://img.shields.io/docker/build/qvantel/kafka-explorer.svg)
 ![Docker pulls](https://img.shields.io/docker/pulls/qvantel/kafka-explorer.svg)

 Welcome to the kafka explorer repo!
 This tool is a web app for searching kafka topics.
+It's been tested with kafka 0.10.x and 1.1.x but should have no problems with anything from 0.10.0 to 1.x and limited functionality with 0.9.x.

 ![Timestamp search screenshot](screenshots/timestamp_search.png)